hbldh/xmlr/README.md

 a one way trip; there is no bijectional relation with the XML source after parsing.

-**XMeller** also uses an iterative handling of XML documents, inspired by the solutions described in \[1\] and \[2\], enabling the parsing of very large documents (~1 GB) without problems with overtaxing the memory.
+**XMLler** also uses an iterative handling of XML documents, inspired by the solutions described in \[1\] and \[2\], enabling the parsing of very large documents (~1 GB) without problems with overtaxing the memory.